vbotka/ansible-runner/docs/source/cron-example1.rst

 In our case the */etc/aliases* redirect the emails for *root* to the user *admin*.
-Cron will report the result of the scpript *ansible-cron-test.sh*.
+Cron will report the result of the scpript *ansible-cron-test.bash*.
 If you want to receive email on a failure only remove the *[OK]* report from the script and optionally clean the *artifacts*.
 The *artifacts* will be available for a review if the script fails